AnalyticsLoL/SummonerInsight/README.md

 # SummonerInsight
 Website showing users and champion data of League of Legends

-## SSL connection
-Be on the home network and connect using ssh: `ssh username@ip_address` or use vscode extension Remote SSH

 ## Ideas for next stuff
 - [ ] Filter matchhistory by queuetype and gamemode
 - [ ] Make dark mode and day mode pages using css var